casperschipper/ocaml-cisp/README.md

 - jack (to play audio)
 - jackMidi (to play midi)
 - parser, a parser combinator
-- quip
+- quip, a lisp compiler, for on-the-fly coding intended to be used through a web interface ([cisp-lab](https://github.com/casperschipper/cisplab), writtin in Elm).

+# limitations

 This all was written while learning ocaml, there is some duplication of functionality throughout, I hope to simplify in the near future once I have decided which patterns I like best.

 The jack bindings work, but only jackMidi works with ocaml threads at the moment.
+There is a bit of statefullness there, that I no longer believe is necessary, but it works ok.

+Ocaml has a garbage collector, and although it is not as aggresive as those in Java or javascript, this still will cause bottlenecks when writing heavy audio.
+This library is aimed at making it easy to do non-standard synthesis experiments, if you want optimization, look elsewhere (Supercollider, Rust?).

 # Running